EliAndrewC/l7r/setting/l7r.md

 Hida no Akito Zenshiro is visiting Kyuden Kakita to negotiate tariff rates between the Kakita family and the northern territories of the Crab clan.
 While a new agreement is eventually struck, in the course of negotiations he makes several derisive comments about the "unseemly greed" of the Crane.
 While none of these were made in the presence of his hosts, he was overheard saying such things on multiple occasions by various people around Kyuden Kakita.

-A few months after Zenshiro returns home, a local courtier name Kakita Torikago calls upon his friend, Seppun Shogo, the Imperial magistrate for Kakita lands.
+A few months after Zenshiro returns home, a local courtier named Kakita Torikago calls upon his friend, Seppun Shogo, the Imperial magistrate for Kakita lands.
 Torikago explains that there was a troubling incident at a local tea house, the Evening's Sigh, which culminated in a large brawl.
 The matter has been mostly dealt with, but two of the participants still have conflicting recollections about who said what in the hours leading up to the incident.

 Hida Zenshiro was not present for the brawl, but multiple witnesses attest to seeing him there that evening, having left less than an hour prior to the altercation.
 Torikago explains that Kakita Hideo, the Kakita Deputy Minister of Justice, has already written to Zenshiro, requesting that he return to the city as an honored guest of the Kakita to help clear up this matter.
 However, Zenshiro's reply letter states that he has never been to the Evening's Sigh, and was not present that evening, and therefore he has declined the invitation to return.